Life in Riga

-Established in 1201, Riga is the capital city of Latvia, and a city with rich culture and history.
-It is located along the Baltic Sea; the historical core of the city is now known as the Old Town (or Old Riga) and is situated on the right bank of River Daugava.
+Established in 1201, Riga is the capital city of Latvia.
+The city has a rich culture and history and is located along the Baltic Sea.
+The historical core is now known as the Old Town (or Old Riga) and is situated on the right bank of the River Daugava.

-RSU provides student hostels in two locations – Dzirciems and Āgenskalns, both are near RSU main building and some of the study bases.
-Students may choose rooms in the student hostel based on their needs and financial means.
+RSU provides student hostels in three locations – Dzirciems, Āgenskalns and Mežciems.
+Two of them – Dzirciems and Āgenskalns – are close to the RSU Main Building and some of the study bases.
+Students may choose rooms in student hostels based on their needs and financial means.
 The rooms and cost may be split between two or three people.

 The rooms are reserved on a first-come, first-served basis, so makes sure to apply in advance.

 The cost of living highly depends on your lifestyle preferences.
 Our suggestion for RSU international students is a minimum of EUR 800 per month (including accommodation).

 Please be informed that it is quite common for prices and fees in various categories to increase several times per year.
 Amounts given here are to be considered as guidelines only.